Best Garden Tours in Boston

 The Victorian architecture, English-style parks, exquisitely restored brownstones, and former factories transformed into high-end lofts form the perfect setting for the South End Garden Tour, held each year in June.
 (Find exact dates on the Boston Event Calendar for June.)

-The Boston's South End neighborhood is huge (you can get a sense of size from the Boston sightseeing map), and what makes the South End Garden Tour especially interesting is that it focuses on a different part of the neighborhood each year.
-Each area gets revisited every 4-5 years, but by that point, the gardens have changed - so you see new vistas each year.
+The Boston's South End neighborhood is huge (check it out on our Boston sightseeing map), and what makes the South End Garden Tour especially interesting is that it focuses on a different part of the neighborhood each year.
+Each area gets revisited every 4-5 years, but by that point, the gardens have changed - so you see new vistas each time you go on the tour.

 The South End Garden Tour is self-guided.
 When you arrive at the designated meeting spot (see the Boston Event Calendar for June for details), you'll be given a map and descriptions of each garden.